yuanhangsu/ELSTM-DBRNN/README.md

-# On Extended Long Short-term Memory and Dependent Bidirectional Recurrent Neural Network (Neurocomputing, vol 356, Sep.
-2019, pages 151-161)
+# On Extended Long Short-term Memory and Dependent Bidirectional Recurrent Neural Network

-This is the official implementation of extended LSTM (ELSTM) and dependent BRNN (BRNN)
+This is the official implementation of extended LSTM (ELSTM) and dependent BRNN (BRNN) in paper: "On Extended Long Short-term Memory and Dependent Bidirectional Recurrent Neural Network"

 ## Dependencies
 * Python 3.6